digitalocean/terraform-provider-digitalocean/docs/resources/firewall.md

   will be accepted.
 * `source_load_balancer_uids` - (Optional) An array containing the IDs
   of the Load Balancers from which the inbound traffic will be accepted.
+* `source_kubernetes_ids` - (Optional) An array containing the IDs of the Kubernetes clusters from which the inbound traffic will be accepted.

 `outbound_rule` supports the following: